alibaba/arthas/site/docs/en/doc/profiler.md

 ```

 ::: tip
 By default, the sample event is `cpu`.
-Can be specified with the `--event` parameter.
+Other valid profiling modes can be specified with the `--event` parameter, see relevant contents below.
 :::

 ## Get the number of samples collected